passportxyz/passport-docs/gitcoin-passport-sdk/integrating-passport-in-your-dapp.md

 To set up the Reader library, import the library and construct a passport reader instance.

-Then, pass in a ceramic node URL and network ID that points toty Gitcoin’s main Ceramic node.
+Then, pass in a ceramic node URL and network ID that points to Gitcoin’s main Ceramic node.

 ```typescript
 // add to your project as a module